2507612boss-byte/eduard-pil-biography-/README.en.md

 ## 🧭 Biography: The Path of an Encyclopedic Scholar

 Eduard Anatolyevich Pil was born in 1950 into a family of railway workers.
-His father, grandfather, and great-grandfather worked as locomotive drivers on the Oktyabrskaya Railway (formerly the Nikolaev Railway).
-His mother, Vera Fyodorovna Grigoryeva, was the chief accountant at the Leningrad–Warsaw Railway Polyclinic.
+His father, Anatoly Konstantinovich Pil, was a train engineer, as were his grandfather, Konstantin Pavlovich Pil, and his great-grandfather, Pavel Karlovich Pil, who all worked on the October Railway (until 1923 known as the Nikolaev Railway).
+His mother, Vera Fedorovna Grigorieva, worked as the chief accountant at the clinic of the Leningrad–Warsaw branch of the October Railway.

 In 1967, he entered a higher technical institution, graduating in 1973 with a degree in hydraulic turbines and automation.
 Alongside engineering studies, he completed a two-year program in English at the State Foreign Language Courses — forming a foundation for his later international academic work.